42core-team/monorepo/wiki/reference/config/core_print_config_unit.md

 ### stdout

-This may be an old config with values that do not apply to your current event:
+This code block may be an old config with values that do not apply to your current event - if you execute the function they will be correct.

 ```
 Unit Warrior (0) Config: